bnnyng/garden/content/Memory.md

 [[Memory consolidation]] helps eliminate the burden of storing large amounts of perceptual data in long-term memory.

 #wip content-addressable memory, state-dependent retrieval, Hopfield network; random access memory

+---
+# Notes

+[[@2021laiPolicy]]: Memory is a channel for transmitting information about the past for use in the future